Does it cost anything for Crossroads Children’s Mental Health Centre (CCMHC) services?

 Our services are responsive to your cultural, racial and ethnic interests.
 Your diversity is valued and acknowledged, and Crossroads will be responsive to those needs in planning and delivering services.
 Crossroads is a Positive Space where Lesbian, Gay, Bisexual, Trans, Queer, Questioning, Intersex, Asexual, Pansexual, Genderqueer, etc. (LGBTQ+) children and their families are able to access culturally inclusive services with dignity and respect.
 Our staff work free from discrimination based on sexual orientation, gender identity, and gender expression.

 We believe in always being the best we can be.
 Our practices are informed by research and evidence.
 We work hard to ensure that our services utilize best practices and produce good outcomes.
-We do extensive program evaluation that we would be happy to share with you.
+We do extensive program evaluation – this data is posted on our website.

 The issue with my child has really just started.
 How long does it take to receive help from Crossroads Children’s Mental Health Centre?

 The wait times for our services varies and depends on the program.
-If you would like help right away we suggest you visit our mental health walk-in clinic.
+If you would like help right away we suggest you visit our Child & Family Clinic or you can access our services at counsellingconnect.org.

-What do I need to do to access your mental health walk-in clinic?
+What do I need to do to access your Child & Family Clinic?

 What do I need to do to get services for my family?